BasileTrujillo/slim-oop-skeleton/README.md

 A `Setup` Class is provided to help initiate MongoBD structure and creates users.

 ## Create your project

+The project is available on [Packagist](https://packagist.org/packages/l0gin/slim-3-poo-skeleton), so you can create a new project with the following command:

     $ composer create-project -n -s dev l0gin/slim-3-poo-skeleton my-app